Fabian Stankowicz: History

 Fabian Stankowicz is a lottery winner who used his winnings to gain notoriety as a supervillain by using his engineering talent to invent powered armor suits.

 Under the alias of the Mecho-Marauder, Fabian Stankowicz challenged the Avengers when he arrived at Avengers Mansion.
 Unfortunately for him, the Avengers recognized from the start that he was not a major threat, but rather an annoyance instead.
 For instance, during his first assault on the Avengers, Fabian Stankowicz was challenged by Iron Man.
 The armored hero considered this dilettante so minor a problem that when several fellow Avengers passed by at various times and inquired if their ally needed assistance, Iron Man casually declined and they departed from the scene without comment.

 After that defeat, Fabian Stankowicz attempted to attack the team multiple times.
 Using a larger suit of armor, Fabian Stankowicz crashed an Avengers female recruitment tea party which was made up of Black Widow, Dazzler, Invisible Woman, She-Hulk, Spider-Woman, and Wasp.
 Fabian was easily defeated by Wasp.

 Fabian Stankowicz was among the villains (consisting of Beetle, Blacklash, Doctor Doom, the Grapplers, Mad Thinker, Mirage, MODOK, Mole Man, Rhino, and Shellshock) that attempted to attack Thing while he was recuperating from his fight with the Champion.
-Yet Fabian Stankowicz was defeated by Spider-Man.
+Fabian Stankowicz was defeated by Spider-Man.

 He attacked a group of Avengers when they appeared on Late Night with David Letterman.
-The superheros were at a stalemate, partly because the innocent audience members were in danger and the villain's use of forcefields.
+The superheroes were at a stalemate, partly because the innocent audience members were in danger and the villain's use of forcefields.
 David Letterman recognized that he was in reach of the man; he knocked out Fabian Stankowicz with one swing of a large prop doorknob.
 Fabian tried to run away, but was caught by Mockingbird.

 Wanting to reform, Fabian Stankowicz under the alias of Mechanaut joined Blue Shield, Gladiatrix, and Speedball into applying for membership in the Avengers.
 Yet Captain America was busy with something else at the time.
 When the four would-be Avengers witnessed the arrival of Darkstar, Ursa Major, and Vanguard, the group mistook them as enemies and fought them.
 Mechanaut fought Vanguard and was thrown into Blue Shield.
 The fight ended when Captain America arrived and told the would-be Avengers to call him again in six months.

 Captain America summoned Fabian Stankowicz back to Avengers Island to serve as the group's inventor.
-Fabian agreed and assisted the Avengers in recovering Red Skull's fourth sleeper from Massachusetts.
+Fabian agreed and assisted the Avengers in recovering Red Skull's fourth Sleeper from Massachusetts.
 Machinesmith brought the sleeper to life which was defeated by Captain America.

 Captain America gave Fabian the skull of Ulysses Bloodstone.
 Fabian attached a radiometer to it so that it can help to locate the fragments of the Bloodstone.
 Captain America took off immediately to begin his search.